How Texas' plan to arrest and deport migrants for illegal entry would work

 The law cannot be enforced against people lawfully present in the U.S., including those who were granted asylum or who are enrolled in the Deferred Action for Childhood Arrivals program.

+No arrests were reported during the brief time the law was in effect.

 Critics, including Mexico President Andrés Manuel López Obrador, fear the law could lead to racial profiling and family separation.
-American Civil Liberties Union affiliates in Texas and some neighboring states issued a travel advisory a day after Gov. Greg Abbott signed the law.
+American Civil Liberties Union affiliates in Texas and some neighboring states issued a travel advisory a day after Abbott signed the law in December.
 The advisory warns of a possible threat to civil and constitutional rights when passing through Texas.

 Abbott has rejected concerns over profiling.
 While signing the bill, he said troopers and National Guard members at the border can see migrants crossing illegally “with their own eyes.”